marshallshen/blog/_posts/2015-05-12-anatomy-of-empathy-dialogue-system.md

 ![siri_funny](/images/siri_funny.png)

+However, such dialogue systems aren't very **personal**.
+The major intention is to provide information to the audience (users) rather than engaging the audience in a "give-and-take" conversations.
 Can we have **real conversations** with machines?
 Can machine talk to us as our friends?

 ### A dialogue odyssey
 One major feature of a dialogue is the nature of **turn-taking**.
-For example, in a dialogue between Tom and Jerry, Tom says something, then Jerry says something, and a dialogue flows by two characters taking turns to contribute to a topic.
+For example, in a dialogue between Tom and Jerry, Tom says something, then Jerry says something based on what Tom just said, and a dialogue flows by two characters contributing to one topic.
 As functional and fun as current dialogue system (Siri) can be, a dialogue between the system and the audience are short, usually one to three turns long.

 One major need of a human is to have **meaningful conversations**: to talk to a friend, to share thoughts, stories and feelings.
-Meaningful conversations are usually long, a lot more than a few turns, to build up contexts, retrieve emotions, and ultimately, make people feel heard.
+And meaningful conversations have **different characteristics than current human-machine dialogue systems**: they usually last long, with a lot more than a few turns.
+Each turn has fewer sentences and information.
+Ultimately, after a meaningful conversation, people feel heard rather than just informed.

-On one hand, we have built up a sophisticated machine to parse human language; on the other hand, people have the desire to engage in meaningful conversations.
-One interest question in building a dialogue system thus arise:
+Because of these fundamental feature differences, one interest question in building a dialogue system thus arise:

 > Can we build dialogue systems to engage the audience in meaningful conversations as if the audience is talking to a friend?